devchuckcamp/goinsight/README.md

 ## 📄 License

-Internal use only - not for public distribution.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---